ShahadBagarish/Sudoku-Game/README.md

 ### User Stories

 As prerequisite of software engineering immersive course -Misk for developing a complete project using the technologies taught in previous weeks:

-Day1:
+- **Day1:**
 - Sketch and desing the pages style
--Write the pseducode and the logic to solve the problem -Design the HTML page
+- Write the pseducode and the logic to solve the problem
+- Design the HTML page
--Write the JavaScript code and runing the functionality of the game
+- Write the JavaScript code and runing the functionality of the game
-Day2:
+- **Day2:**
--Create the CSS style sheet for the web page
+- Create the CSS style sheet for the web page
-Day3:
+- **Day3:**
--Add levels to game, timer, alert and animations -Debug and run the page for checking
+- Add levels to game, timer, alert and animations
+- Debug and run the page for checking
--Complate the CSS design
+- Complate the CSS design

 ## Planning and Development Process